LincolnSteinLab/gdc-viewer/README.md

 # Automated testing
 Cypress.io is used for testing this plugin.
 The following steps show how to run the tests locally.
-1. Install JBrowse and but don't install chromosome files.
+1. Install JBrowse but don't install chromosome files.
 2. Download Chr 1 fasta from `http://ftp.ensembl.org/pub/release-94/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.chromosome.1.fa.gz`.
 There should be the fasta index file in `cypress/data/Homo_sapiens.GRCh38.dna.chromosome.1.fa.fai`.
 Put these files into `jbrowse/data/`.
 3. Install Cypress.io with `npm install`.
 4. Place `cypress/data/tracks.conf` into your `jbrowse/data/` directory.
 Make sure no other tracks are present.